 Our Ten’s List: Sequels Worth the Wait.

-As Blade Runner 2049 proved, some times a long delay between movies winds up being worth the wait.
+As Blade Runner 2049 proved, some times a long delay between movies winds up being worth waiting for.

 With a 35 years between films, Blade Runner certainly seemed unlikely to get a sequel, let alone a sequel that was any good.
 While long waits aren’t exactly rare for Hollywood, getting a quality addition to a long dormant franchise is more the exception than the rule.
 Often, a new studio adapts a sequel-in-name only to a beloved movie, looking more for a big payday than a meaningful exploration of the material.
 Since Blade Runner 2049 proved it could be done, we dug through the archives and found ten franchises that rose from the grave and didn’t send fans shrieking in terror.